Almost every elementary student can draw a flower, but are they aware of the many different shapes and sizes that exist?

-1. I started by drawing a large collection of flowers on my board, based on the artwork from Geninne shown HERE.
+1. I started by drawing a large collection of flowers on my board.
 Students first drew the grass line in pencil and added at least three large flowers spaced evenly across the page.
-Thet then filled in the spaces with smaller flowers.
+Then then filled in the spaces with smaller flowers.

 2. The students traced their artwork with a black permanent marker.

 3. The flowers and grass were painted in with a variety of liquid watercolor paints.